George McGovern: 1972 presidential campaign

 The general election campaign did not go well for McGovern.
-Nixon did little campaigning; he was buoyed by the success of his visit to China and arms-control-signing summit meeting in the Soviet Union earlier that year and, shortly before the election, Henry Kissinger's somewhat premature statement that "peace is at hand" in Vietnam.
-Top Republican figures attacked McGovern for being weak on defense issues and "encouraging the enemy"; Nixon asserted that McGovern was for "peace at any price" in Vietnam, rather than the "peace with honor" that Nixon said he would bring about.
+Nixon did little campaigning; he was buoyed by the success of his visit to China and arms-control-signing summit meeting in the Soviet Union earlier that year, and shortly before the election Henry Kissinger's somewhat premature statement that "peace is at hand" in Vietnam.
+Top Republican figures attacked McGovern for being weak on defense issues and "encouraging the enemy"; Nixon asserted that McGovern was for "peace at any price" in Vietnam rather than the "peace with honor" that Nixon said he would bring about.
 McGovern chose to not emphasize his own war record during the campaign.
 The McGovern Commission changes to the convention rules marginalized the influence of establishment Democratic Party figures, and McGovern struggled to get endorsements from figures such as former President Johnson and Chicago mayor Richard J. Daley.
 The AFL–CIO remained neutral, after having always endorsed the Democratic presidential candidate in the past.
-Some southern Democrats, led by former Texas governor John Connally, switched their support to the Republican incumbent through a campaign effort called Democrats for Nixon.
+Some southern Democrats, led by former Governor of Texas John Connally, switched their support to the Republican incumbent through a campaign effort called Democrats for Nixon.
 Nixon outspent McGovern by more than two-to-one.

 Nixon directly requested that his aides use government records to try to dig up dirt on McGovern and his top contributors.
 McGovern was publicly attacked by Nixon surrogates and was the target of various operations of the Nixon "dirty tricks" campaign.
 The infamous Watergate break-in of the Democratic National Committee headquarters in June 1972 was an alternate target after bugging McGovern's headquarters was explored.
-The full dimensions of the subsequent Watergate scandal did not emerge during the election, however; the vast majority of the press focused on McGovern's difficulties and other news, rather than the break-in or who was behind it, and a majority of voters were unaware of Watergate.
+The full dimensions of the subsequent Watergate scandal did not emerge during the election; the vast majority of the press focused on McGovern's difficulties and other news rather than the break-in or who was behind it, and a majority of voters were unaware of Watergate.
 In the end, Nixon's covert operations had little effect in either direction on the election outcome.

 By the final week of the campaign, McGovern knew he was going to lose.
 While he was appearing in Battle Creek, Michigan, on November 2, a Nixon admirer heckled him.
-McGovern told the heckler, "I've got a secret for you," then said softly into his ear, "Kiss my ass."
+McGovern told the heckler, "I've got a secret for you", then said softly into his ear, "Kiss my ass."
 The incident was overheard and reported in the press, and became part of the tale of the campaign.